MicrosoftDocs/Advertising-docs/BingAds/campaign-management-service/dynamicsearchadssetting.md

 Defines the campaign level settings for a Dynamic Search Ads campaign.

 > [!NOTE]
 > Not everyone has this feature yet.
-If you don?t, don?t worry.
-It?s coming soon.
+If you don't, don't worry.
+It's coming soon.

 ## Syntax
 ```xml